-The overall goal of the partnership between DIVERSEcity and Simon Fraser University is to incorporate the voices of youth, seniors and mothers of young children with a refugee experience by asking about their definition of ‘sense of belonging’ and what fosters or hinders their sense of belonging to Canada.
+The overall goal of the partnership between DIVERSEcity and Simon Fraser University is to incorporate the voices of youth, seniors and mothers of young children with a refugee experience by asking about their definition of "sense of belonging" and what fosters or hinders their sense of belonging to Canada.

 Faced with a growing number of refugees arriving to the province, Surrey has remained the top city in B.C. for refugee resettlement.
 In this context, many immigration service provider organizations (SPOs) like DIVERSEcity, have been working towards creating support programs to facilitate refugees' adjustment and to foster their sense of belonging to Canada, notably through programming focused on language development and employment.
 However, gaining employment is often not a priority for a significant portion of the refugee population, such as youth, seniors and mothers of young children.

 Focus groups with these three categories of refugees will be used to uncover the following:

-- Definitions of belonging and what concrete experiences lead to feeling ‘secure’ and ‘at home’ in a new country;
+- Definitions of belonging and what concrete experiences lead to feeling "secure" and "at home" in a new country;

 - Refugees' needs and barriers to belonging;